Focus on the Family: Origins and Dobson era

-In November 2008, the organization announced that it was eliminating 202 jobs, representing 18 percent of its workforce.
+In November 2008, the organization eliminated 202 jobs, representing 18 percent of its workforce.
 The organization also cut its budget from $160 million in fiscal 2008 to $138 million for fiscal 2009.

 In February 2009, Dobson resigned his chairmanship.
 He left Focus on the Family in early 2010, and subsequently founded Family Talk as a non-profit organization and launched a new broadcast that began airing nationally on May 3, 2010.
-He is no longer affiliated with Focus on the Family.
+He died in August 2025.